fpottier/baby/test/README.md

 The subdirectory `HeightBalanced` contains a unit test for height-balanced trees.

-The test code is in fact shared: the file `HeightBalanced/test.cppo.ml` is a symbolic link to `WeightBalanced/test.cppo.ml`.
-The preprocessor `cppo` is used to define the symbol `HEIGHT` in one case and `WEIGHT` in the other case.
+The test code is in fact mostly shared: the file `HeightBalanced/test.ml` is a symbolic link to `WeightBalanced/test.ml`.
+The differences between the two tests appear in the files `test/{HeightBalanced,WeightBalanced}/candidate/Candidate.ml`.

 Each unit test is implemented using Monolith.